Our film festival, The Golden Brick Competition (GBC), is an Annual Event that accepts 6 types of films:

 NOTE: Awards under the "Innovation" or "Inspiration" section are only available to those competing sections.
 For example, a film competing in the "Innovation" road is not eligible for any "Inspiration Competition" award.

 We allow/promote filmmakers to explain their choice--of--path upon submission; we want to know why submitters choose a particular path and how it relates to the submitted film.
 However submitters may only choose one road, which means they cannot submit to both roads.
 If a filmmaker feels that her or his film abides to both roads, TRIFF will ultimately decide in which branch it competes.

 We are also allowed to disagree with the submitter.
 If we find that a filmmaker advocates for one road, and TRIFF decides it belongs to the other road, we may redirect that film.
 If this happens to you, please understand it is ALWAYS with the intention of helping your film compete.
 We never aim to dilute the competition by switching around entries.

-If an Officially Selected film wins an award in any Bi-Monthly category, that film is admitted to compete in the Golden Brick Competition (GBC), which is our Annual Event.
+If an Officially Selected film wins or is nominated for Best [...]
+Film in any Quarterly category, as well as any winner for Best Actor/Actress, Best Director, Best Writing, Best Music Video, or Best Web Series, that film is admitted to compete in the Golden Brick Competition (GBC), which is our Annual Event.
 The Honorable Mentions are not automatically granted the same spot, however, TRIFF may subjectively decide to advance an Honorable Mention forward.
 If this happens to you, your film does compete in the GBC as a "TRIFF Official Selection".
 We are excited to say we do not exclude advanced Honorable Mentions from the Golden Brick Competition.
 This is because an Honorable Mention may (or may not) be eligible for an Annual Event Award.